Expeditions: Rome: Gameplay

 Each campaign region is a different "Act" inside of the game.
 The player must scout each region's sectors, where they can encounter resources that they need to grow their army, story decisions, or military strongpoints they need to conquer.
 The game is split into two different kinds of battle systems: legionary battles and story missions that generally take place in turn-based combat settings.
 In the legionary battles, the player assigns a Centurion to lead the attack, and can prepare the army before the battle to raise the odds of victory.
 Cards are drawn during combat which affect the likelihood of success.
 In story battles, the player takes turns controlling a small squad of characters that they use to move around a battlefield and defeat an enemy.
 Players are also responsible for managing their legion's camp, which can help them have better outcomes during legionary combat.
 Story-based battles often have objectives outside of defeating all enemies and sometimes can be won without engaging in combat; in one instance, a mission requires the player to quickly steal an Olympic trophy.

 Plot

-In Expeditions: Rome, the player controls a legate in the later years of the Roman Republic.
+In Expeditions: Rome, the player controls a legatus in the final years of the Roman Republic.
 Real historical figures like Cicero, Julius Caesar, and Cato appear in the plot, although the game takes historical licenses with these people; the presence of the player character dramatically alters the path of Roman history throughout by their actions (and their existence).
-After the death of their father from unknown political opponents, the player character flees to the armies of Consul Lucullus during the Third Mithridatic War.
-Lucullus is a family friend, who helps the player join a legion—which they then take command of in campaigns across regions in Asia-Minor, Africa, and Gaul.
+After the death of their father at the hands of unknown political opponents, the player's character is forced to flee Rome and becomes a soldier in the armies of Lucullus during the Third Mithridatic War.
+Lucullus is a family friend and gives the player control of one legion - which they then take command of in campaigns across regions in Asia-Minor, Africa, and Gaul, all the while seeking to identify their father's murderers and attain justice for their crime.